-You will need a TI84 calculator and Device (click here to see the requirements).
+You will need a TI84 calculator and a Device, like an iPad, MacBook or Chromebook (click here to see the requirements).
 You will be given a list of any other supplies needed by each teacher during the first day of classes.

 When do I receive my books?